Reduce Stress and Worry in 10 Minutes With a Brain Dump

 But as Caroline Dooner observes in her book, The F*ck It Diet, "We can't heal if we don't even know what the problem is!"
 So although I really dislike journaling, I decided to give her Brain Dump practice a shot.

-All you do is grab a pen and paper, and start writing down all the things that anxious voice in your head is telling you.
+It's simple: just grab a pen and paper, and start writing down all the things that anxious voice in your head is telling you.
 Use the "hot pen" technique - start writing and just keep going, no matter what comes out.
 Don't worry about what it says - you never have to read it again if you don't want to.
 Burn it afterwards if you like.

 As I was writing, I started thinking of solutions and counterarguments to the things I was writing down.
-Answers to problems that I'd been low-grade stressing about for months suddenly appeared, as if they'd been right in front of me all along.
+Answers to problems that I'd been semi-consciously stressing about for months suddenly appeared, as if they'd been right in front of me all along.
 Ridiculous self criticism that was clearly based on nothing revealed itself for the B.S. that it was.
 I'm not saying the Brain Dump solved all my problems, but it solved a few, and it was well worth the ten minutes I spent on it.

 I hope you'll give it a try!
 Let me know how it goes in the comments below.

 Debra Purdy is the owner of ShopEco, a beauty and self care boutique located in Windsor, Ontario, Canada.
 Her mission is to help you thrive through self care you can feel good about.
 For more self care tips delivered to your inbox and a special birthday treat, click here to subscribe.